 But how do you make your resume just as engaging as your marketing content?
 How do you balance good looks and information?

-Not to worry: I’ve been familiar with marketing and content creation for years, and I can help you get right where you want to be.
-Just refer to my seasoned tips and these 3 resume examples to get rolling!
+Not to worry: We’ve been familiar with marketing and content creation for years and can help you find that dream job.
+Just refer to our best resume tips and these three content marketing specialist resume examples to get rolling!

 Content Marketing Specialist Resume